 ISSA Accelerated Settlement Working Group

 Thoughts on an Early T0 Analysis

+“A Table of Contents for a Global Business Case for Moving to T0 Settlement”

 The ISSA Board would like the Accelerated Settlement Working Group to begin exploring T0.

 Such an initial analysis could simply identify the multiple models for T0 settlement, their characteristics, their benefits beyond T+1 settlement, their drawbacks, their implementation challenges, including the extent of redesign of liquidity/funding, trading and post-trade processes, leading up to settlement of equity trades on T0.